xXleowXx/gitlab-charts/doc/installation/operator.md

 The GitLab Operator aims to manage the full lifecycle of GitLab instances in your Kubernetes or Openshift container platforms.
 While new and still actively being developed, the operator aims to:

-* ease installation and configuration of GitLab instances
+- Ease installation and configuration of GitLab instances.
-* offer seamless upgrades from version to version
+- Offer seamless upgrades from version to version.
-* ease backup and restore of GitLab and its components
+- Ease backup and restore of GitLab and its components.
-* aggregate and visualize metrics using Prometheus and Grafana
+- Aggregate and visualize metrics using Prometheus and Grafana.
-* setup auto-scaling
+- Set up auto-scaling.

 Additionally, a [GitLab Runner-specific Operator](https://docs.gitlab.com/runner/install/openshift.html) is generally available, allowing users to easily run GitLab CI jobs in OpenShift.